dmitrylife/Dmitrylife.github.io/docs/clarifications.md

 Changing the baseline shifts the normalization but does not alter the diagnostic logic of the framework.

+It is important to emphasize that changing the reference values (H0, Ω_m0, r_d) modifies the normalization of the baseline background but does not alter the structural definition of the diagnostic coordinate or the internal comparison logic.
+All deformations are evaluated relative to the same chosen reference.

 ---

 ## 4. Scope of the Framework